apnadkarni/blt/doc/drawerset.rst

 *drawerset* must be children of the *drawerset* widget.

-The drawers (embedded widgets) may each have an attached handle that allows the user to manually adjust how much the drawer is pulled out from the side of the widget.
-Drawers are opened (made visible) programatically (by setting a TCL variable) or manually by the user clicking on the handle and dragging it or by the keyboard.
+The drawers (embedded widgets) may each have an attached handle that allows the user to manually adjust the siz of the drawer.
+Drawers are opened (made visible) programatically by setting a TCL variable or invoking the **open** operation.

 The *drawerset* widget can also be to implement a sliding menu-like interface.